Means Enquiry Form (MC100)

 Relevant Weekly Income (RWI)

 The amount of the fine is calculated by the court as a percentage of your “relevant weekly income” (RWI).
-The court will use the information provided by you on the MC100 Statement of Means form.
-If your only income is state benefits, the court “assume” that your income (RWI) is £120 per week.
+The court will use the information provided by you on the MC100 Statement of Means form when setting the amount of the fine.
+If your only income is state benefits, the court must assume that your income (RWI) is £120 per week.
 And consequently, the fine will be set at an affordable figure.

-If you fail to submit the Statement of Means, the court will assume that your RWI is £440 per week.
-Consequently, the Magistrate will set the level of fine at a much higher rate.
+If you fail or refuse to complete the Statement of Means, the court must assume that your RWI is £440 per week.
+Consequently, the Magistrate will set the level of fine at a much higher rate for example: The Sentencing Council Guidance provides that a Band A fine should be set at between 25% to 75% of RWI with a Band B fine set between 75% to 125% of RWI.
+Hopefully, readers of this page will now recognise the importance of completing the Means Enquiry Form (MC100).

 I have not been Means Tested.

 We receive many enquiries on this subject.
-If your fine has been set at a level higher than it should be (because you had failed to complete the Statement of Means) you cannot submit a Section 14 Statutory Declaration.
+If your fine has been set at a level much higher than it should be (because you had failed to complete the Statement of Means) you can apply to the court for consideration of part remission of the fine.

 Commentary from Bailiff Advice Online